RikuPy/xivuniversalis/README.rst

     print(f"[{market_data.nq.lowest_price.region_world_id}] Found listing for {market_data.nq.lowest_price.by_region} gil")
     print(f"Average listing price is {market_data.nq.average_price.by_region} gil")

-You may have noticed above that we are referencing a world ID instead of a world name in the above example.
+You may have noticed above that we are referencing a world ID instead of a world name.

-For endpoints where world names are not available, you can use the libraries ``UniversalisClient.get_worlds`` method to build a dictionary mapping that will allow you to easily convert world ID's back into human readable world names.
+For endpoints where world names are not available, you can use the libraries ``UniversalisClient.get_worlds`` method to build a dictionary mapping that will allow you to easily convert world ID's back into human-readable world names.

 .. code:: python